-You know that sad feeling as the weekend comes to a close, right?
-It is the feeling of dread you get on Sunday evenings when you set your alarm to get up early for another full work week.
-Everyone has likely experienced that feeling a time or two.
-Even if you enjoy your job, sometimes we find ourselves dragging our feet into another work week.
-Particularly if you had a great weekend, it can be difficult to let go of the time you spent relaxing, spending time with people, or having fun.
-While everyone experiences the dread of a new work week at times, the Monday Blues can be tougher than just starting a little sluggish.
+The sad feeling you experience as the weekend comes to a close is related to the feeling of dread you get on Sunday evenings when you set your alarm to get up early for another full work week.
+Everyone has likely experienced that feeling at some point.
+Even those that enjoy their jobs sometimes find themselves dragging their feet into another work week.
+Particularly after a great weekend, it can be difficult to let go of the time you spent relaxing, spending time with people, or having fun.
+While everyone experiences the dread of a new work week at times, the Monday blues can be more than just starting off the week feeling a little sluggish.

-What does it mean if you have the Monday Blues?
+What Does It Mean if You Have the Monday Blues?

 Whatever the reason may be, it is important to figure out where the dissatisfaction comes from.
 It might be something you may be able to fix by making an attitude change or discussing certain concerns with your boss.
 However, it might be something out of your control in which case you might have to make some tough decisions about work.
-Regardless, it is important to find a way to address the Monday Blues because it will not only affect your mental health but it will also affect your ability to do your job well.
+Regardless, it is important to find a way to address the Monday blues because it will not only affect your mental health but it will also affect your ability to do your job well.

 Mondays can be tough after coming off a weekend.
 Walking into work with a long to-do list can be immediately overwhelming, especially if you try to stay away from email on the weekends.
 It can be helpful to set aside time first thing Monday morning to respond to emails and look ahead at the week’s schedule.
 This can involve doing some planning ahead of time the week before.
 Doing this will give the space and time you need to ease into the work week and not feel instantly behind on everything.
 By preparing at the end of the week for the beginning of the next week, it can be easier to let go and relax over the weekend.

 While you might not be able to escape Mondays, you can find ways to help prevent the Monday Blues and go to work with a little more ease.